RECAP: WHY CELEBRATE? based on 1 Corinthians 15:1-20

-This Sunday, Pastor Ryan will continue the study in the disciplines of prayer and fasting with the sermon titled, “Honest and Committed”, based on Luke 18:1-14.
-Why is it important to be honest and committed in our prayers?
+This Sunday, Pastor Ryan will conclude the study in the discipline of celebration with the sermon titled, “Our Blessed Hope”, based on 1 Thessalonians 4:13-18.
+What is the blessed hope?
+And how should we live in anticipation?
 Come or tune in Sunday to find out!

 This Week’s Events: